utsav0/daily-dev-tips/src/pages/posts/set-up-a-local-prisma-instance.md

 Previously we already used [Prisma in a Next.js application](https://daily-dev-tips.com/posts/adding-prisma-to-a-nextjs-project/).

 The main goal is to have a basic node application to manage our database.
-It can create the schema and even query it with manage.
+It can create the schema and even query it.

 Let's set this up.